rose1264/big-o-approximation-immersive-alum/README.md

 ###Objectives

+  * Understand what we mean by big o
-  * Understand how to use approximations when calculating Big O
+  * Understand how to use approximations when considering big o
   * Binary Search

 ### Supersize it